Codigami/CFAlertViewController/README.md

 [![license](https://img.shields.io/github/license/codigami/cfalertviewcontroller.svg)](https://github.com/Codigami/CFAlertViewController/blob/master/README.md)
 [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/home?status=CFAlertViewController%20-%20Now%20display%20and%20customise%20alerts%20and%20action%20sheets%20on%20iOS%20like%20never%20before!%20%23OpenSource%20https%3A//github.com/Codigami/CFAlertViewController)

 `CFAlertViewController` is a library that helps you display and customise **alerts and action sheets** on iPad and iPhone.
 It offers screen rotation as well as an adaptive UI support.
-CFAlertViewController’s functionality is almost similar to the native UIAlertController.
+CFAlertViewController’s API is almost similar to the native UIAlertController but it has many more functionality than native UIAlertController.

 <img src="https://github.com/Codigami/CFAlertViewController/blob/develop/Images/Demo.gif">